 Your plant may not be getting enough ambient moisture.

 This can cause wilting along with stunted, shriveled new growth.

 To resolve this problem, mist your Spider Plant daily or place the pot on a tray of pebbles and water so the water evaporates, the air around the plant will be humidified.

-#3 – Lack of Water: If your plant’s leaves begin to curl under, and its lower leaves become yellow and then brown and then fall off altogether, you may not be watering enough.
+If your plant’s leaves begin to curl under, and its lower leaves become yellow, brown, and fall off altogether, you may not be watering enough.